mstocco/mariostoc.co/content/traininglog/20220213-ironman2022-28weeksout.md

 Rinse, repeat; woke with a headache just like [last Friday](ironman2022-29weeksout?fri).
 Neck is still stiff and might be a factor.
 This sucks.
 I broke down and 2 Advil in the morning so I'd have some comfort during the day.

 After work, I headed out for the run; I felt heavy and went slow, really slow.

-It was on to the rollers as soon as I got home.
+It was on to the rollers as soon as I got home for another easy effort.

+#### TODAY'S THEME:
 Minimum <strike>effective</strike> dose.

 <!---->